Danske Bank was behind large share of Estonian cross-border payments in 2008-2015: central bank

 At the peak in 2013, Danske Bank processed 29.8 billion euros of payments going out of the country, giving it a market share by volume of 41.3 percent, the central bank said.

-Reporting by Jacob Gronholt-Pedersen; Editing by Adrian Croft and Susan Fenton
+Reporting by Jacob Gronholt-Pedersen; Editing by Adrian Croft, Susan Fenton and Kirsten Donovan